Image Slider

 In Japan, foam is a big deal

-The best way to assess a beer’s quality is by its head, the layer of frothy foam.
-Beer lovers and bartenders in Japan have many tricks and tips on how to get the best foam with every pour.
+One of the best ways to assess a beer’s quality is by its head, the layer of frothy foam.
+Beer lovers and bartenders in Japan have developed many tricks and techniques to achieve the perfect foam with every pour.
 Don’t believe us?
 Watch Shizuka learn how to pour the best pint.

 Now that you know more about Japanese beer, let’s see which brands and variations are worth hunting down.